-This rate of compensation had been in effect from April 1, 2011, and during the course of the year, the directors conducted a review of director compensation with input from Hugessen Consulting.
-As a result of this review, effective from the date of the 2019 Annual General Meeting (August 7, 2019), the basis of compensation was changed to a flat fee (that is, without additional meeting fees or fees for travel) with a greater proportion of the annual fee being paid in the form of deferred share units (DSUs).
-From that date, non-executive directors were paid for their service as directors of Canaccord Genuity Group Inc. an annual fee of \$180,000 per year of which half was paid in cash and half was paid in the form of DSUs.
-The Lead Director was paid an additional fee of \$40,000 per year.
-The chair of the Audit Committee was paid an additional fee of \$20,000 per year and the chair of the Corporate Governance and Compensation Committee was paid an additional fee of \$10,000 per year.
-Each other member of a Committee was paid \$5,000 per year for each Committee on which they served.
+Non-executive directors are paid an annual fee of \$180,000 per year of which half was paid in cash and half was paid in the form of DSUs.
+The Lead Director is paid an additional fee of \$170,000 per year.
+The chair of the Audit Committee is paid an additional fee of \$20,000 per year, the chair of the Corporate Governance and Compensation Committee is paid an additional fee of \$10,000 per year and Mr. Lyons as chair of the ad hoc Value Review Committee was paid an additional fee of \$15,000.
+Each other member of a Committee is paid \$5,000 per year for each Committee on which they served.

-Mr. Lyons was paid an annual fee of £40,000 for his service as a director of both Canaccord Genuity Limited and Canaccord Genuity Wealth Limited.
-Non-executive directors are not otherwise paid for their service as non-executive directors of subsidiaries of the Canaccord Genuity Group.
-However, those who are directors of such subsidiaries or are designated as attendees at meetings of their boards or board committees are paid attendance and travel fees: (a) in the case of subsidiaries in the United Kingdom, a fee of £1,000 for each meeting attended and £1,000 for travel in any day in excess of four hours and (b) in the case of all other subsidiaries, a fee of \$1,500 for each meeting attended and \$1,500 for travel in any day in excess of four hours.
+Until October 1, 2020, Mr. Lyons was paid an annual fee of £40,000 for his service as a director of both Canaccord Genuity Limited and Canaccord Genuity Wealth Limited.
+Non-executive directors are not otherwise paid for their service as non-executive directors of subsidiaries of the Canaccord Genuity Group or for attending their meetings.
 The directors are also entitled to reimbursement for out-of-pocket expenses for attendance at meetings of any of the boards and any of their committees and for other expenses reasonably incurred in the business of the Company.